Marzuk08/Sakila-DVD-Rental--Database/README.md

 ## **Questions for Analysis**

 1. We want to understand more about the movies that families are watching.
-Animation, Children, Classics, Comedy, Family and Music are considered as family movies
+Animation, Children, Classics, Comedy, Family and Music are considered as family movies.

 2. Now we need to know the length of rental duration in each movie category of these family-friendly movies.